vijayraavi/20533-ImplementingMicrosoftAzureInfrastructureSolutions/20533CGitHubUserGuideforMCTs.md

 You can use a variety of tools that support Git with GitHub, including Microsoft Visual Studio, Visual Studio Code, or any of the Git command-line tools that are available online.

 > **Note:** GitHub has a desktop client and a command-line interface.
 Throughout this document, we use the desktop client.
-If GitHub and Git are new concepts, and you would like a more in-depth introduction, refer to the ìGitHub [Hello World](https://guides.github.com/activities/hello-world/) guideî at <https://guides.github.com/activities/hello-world/> .
+If GitHub and Git are new concepts, and you would like a more in-depth introduction, refer to the ‚ÄúGitHub [Hello World](https://guides.github.com/activities/hello-world/) guide‚Äù at <https://guides.github.com/activities/hello-world/> .

 ## Prerequisites  ##
 The following section details the prerequisites for using GitHub and the Microsoft Learning courseware lab solution.